offensivelearning/myrepo/about.md

 # About Offensive Learning
-The home of All Things Offesnive and somethings not!
+The home of All Things Offensive and somethings not!